 CBC, or Cannabichromene, is a lesser-known cannabinoid with potential benefits.
 Though not as researched as CBD or THC, it interacts with vanilloid and CB2 receptors, impacting pain perception and inflammation.
 Early studies suggest neuroprotective properties, particularly in combating neurological diseases like Alzheimer’s.
 CBC supports mood management and stress reduction, working synergistically with other cannabinoids.
 Research on rats indicates potential similar effects in humans when combined with CBD.
 CBC may also regulate sebum production, making it a potential acne treatment, though more research is needed.

-CBD is not marijuana.
-CBD is a compound that originates in the hemp and cannabis plants.
+CBD is not marijuana, the compound originates hemp and cannabis plants.
 Marijuana, on the other hand, is another name for the cannabis plant.
 While you can find CBD in both plants, the CBD in our products originate from the hemp plant.

 Will CBD get you high?

-CBD will not get you “high”.
-CBD is a nonpsychoactive cannabinoid, meaning it is not intoxicating.
-This is unlike the cannabinoid THC.
+CBD will not get you “high,” it is a non-psychoactive cannabinoid, meaning non-intoxicating.
+Unlike the cannabinoid THC.

 Classifications of CBD

 All CBD products have a range of uses depending on your own biochecmistry.
 On our website, we aim to make this as clear as possible with the three Classifications of CBD.
 We strongly believe it is up to you on what type of CBD product to use.

 We provide this information to help you determine what classification is best to fit your needs.
 You can find these classification indicators on each product page.